 - When processing your video submission keep in mind that the finished product should be no longer than 30 minutes.

 - We recommend, when exporting your final video, to select a “medium” quality, giving you a file size of about 300MB

 - The submitted video can begin at the introduction of the first event

-- You can use any number of file sharing solutions to send your submission (Dropbox, Google Drive, Wetransfer…) or you can upload your submission to YouTube or Vimeo (keep it unlisted if you don’t want it publicly viewable) and send us the link.
+- Upload your submission to YouTube (keep it unlisted if you don’t want it publicly viewable) and send us the link.